-San Diego, California - the city of San Diego1, which passed a resolution requiring e-scooter vendors to limit speeds to 8 mph in high-traffic areas and 3 mph along the Embarcadero and the boardwalk at Mission and Pacific Beaches.
+San Diego, California: the city of San Diego1, which passed a resolution requiring e-scooter vendors to limit speeds to 8 mph in high-traffic areas and 3 mph along the Embarcadero and the boardwalk at Mission and Pacific Beaches.

-Atlanta, Georgia - In many parts of Atlanta, scooter speeds are unregulated.
+Atlanta, Georgia: In many parts of Atlanta, scooter speeds are unregulated.
 However, a geofenced area on the Atlanta Beltline caps scooter speeds at 8 mph.
-The Atlanta Beltline has also imposed geofence-enforced restrictions to allow scooter sessions to end only once the device is located within a designated parking area.2 obstruction, are disabled or are inactive in the same location for more than 24 hours.
-This requires program oversight to follow up and enforce these requirements.
-Some cities charge vendors a fee to operate in the right-of-way, which helps fund staff time to oversee the program.
-Some cities also require vendors to pay upfront into a fund the city can draw on if they need to impound a device or for other forced expenses.
-Neither of these structures appear to be in place in Detroit.
+The Atlanta Beltline has also imposed geofence-enforced restrictions to allow scooter sessions to end only once the device is located within a designated parking area.

-Due to safety concerns, Atlanta has also chosen to implement a "nighttime ban," halting scooter rentals between 9:00 pm and 4:00 am.3
+Due to safety concerns, Atlanta has also chosen to implement a "nighttime ban," halting scooter rentals between 9:00 pm and 4:00 am.